-For 2017, the board of directors approved the compensation arrangement for non-employee directors described below.
-Non-employee directors were paid a cash retainer equal to \$100,000 per year.
+Based on recommendations by Mercer, the board of directors approved the compensation arrangement for non-employee directors described below for 2018.
+Non-employee directors were paid a cash retainer equal to \$115,000 per year.
 The fee structure for committee chairs and the lead director was as follows: